Home spring cleaning and maintenance tips

 - Smoke Detectors: It is recommended to change the batteries in smoke detectors on a regular basis and to test them monthly.
 Take an inventory on location and determine if you have enough smoke detectors for your home.

 - Electrical Outlets and Cords: Check electrical outlets and cords throughout your home for any potential fire hazards such as frayed wires or loose-fitting plugs.
 Outlets, fuse boxes and extension cords should be checked to make sure they are not overloaded.

 - Fire Extinguishers: Check your fire extinguisher at least once yearly, including the hose, nozzle and other parts, to make sure they are in good condition and that the pressure gauge is in the “green” range.
 Ensure your fire extinguisher is in an accessible place, and everyone in the home knows where to find it and how it works.

 - Water Heater: Check for leaks and corrosion.

 A strategic home maintenance plan in the spring can go a long way to keeping your home safe and secure.
-Reliance Insurance Agencies is known for their expertise in risk management strategies.
-If you own a high value home, call us today for a free risk assessment and strategy to maximize your insurance coverage for an affordable price.
-Call us at 604-255-4616 and ask for either Sandra or Doug.
+Reliance Insurance Agencies are known for their expertise in risk management strategies.
+If you own a high-value home, call us today for a free risk assessment and strategy to maximize your insurance coverage for an affordable price.
+Call us at 604-255-4616 and ask for one of our personal lines account managers.
 After hours, connect with us here and we will get back to you the next business day.